mohllal/notes/doc-jenkins.md

 ## Guided Tour

 - *Jenkins pipeline* is a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.
-- A continuous delivery pipeline is an automated expression of your process for getting software from version control right through to your users and customers.
+- A continuous delivery pipeline is an automated expression of the process for getting software from version control right through to the users and customers.
 - The definition of a *Jenkins Pipeline* is typically written into a text file called a ***Jenkinsfile*** which in turn is checked into a project’s source control repository.
 - Pipelines are made up of multiple steps that allow you to build, test and deploy applications.
 A *step* is like a single command which performs a single action.
 When a step succeeds it moves onto the next step.
 When a step fails to execute correctly the Pipeline will fail.
 - The `sh` step is used to execute a shell command in a Pipeline.